 But how does it sound?

 I alluded to this earlier, but now I’m going to confirm it.
 The XB41 was made for bass lovers.
-This is the part of the review where I recommend a song that you listen to and try to point out something that bothered me at a particular part.
+This is the part of the review where I recommend a song that I listen to and try to point out something that bothered me at a particular part.
 This time, I might as well just point you back to the same sound quality section from the XB40, because I got about the same impression with a few slight differences.

 For one, the XB41 has a very similar sounding low-end.
 It’s big, powerful, and in your face but doesn’t destroy everything in its way.
 I’ll admit that there’s a little more overlap between the mids and lows here, making for a not-so-clear listening experience.
 Plus, this speaker puts a little more emphasis on the low-end, which tends to mask vocals (especially male vocals).
 But overall, I again like the way Sony handled it here.
 I can’t see too many people at your next party complaining about it even if lows are a little excessive for critical listeners.